facebook youtube twitter instagram Whatsapp telegram

 7. Negligent Roofing Work or Smoking on the Roof

-How to avoid it: Always go with trained, certified roofers on roof who know the local fire safety rules.
-Before you sign any contracts, ask if the company has proper insurance and fire safety training.
+To prevent this, make sure you're hiring trained and certified roofers on roof who understand local fire safety rules.
+Before you agree to anything, check if the company has the right insurance and has gone through fire safety training.

 Simple Ways to Prevent Roofing Fires